1st Lanarkshire Rifle Volunteers

 in 1867, the world's first football tournament, played under Sheffield Rules.
 The name and plaid bonnet suggest a Scottish connection.

-One of the many public schools that played their own version of football before the FA drew up the first unified rules in 1863.
+Malvern are one of the many public schools that played their own version of football before the FA drew up the first unified rules in 1863.
+The strip shown here dates from the end of the 19th century.

 In West Yorkshire rugby was more popular than the association game in the late 19th century.
 Manningham RFC, formed in 1880, later fell on hard times and became Bradford City AFC in 1903.
 The association club inherited Manningham's distinctive claret and amber colours.